 Age Friendly Stockport

-We have developed an Ageing Well strategy with partners across the council, health services, the third sector local residents.
-We also work closely with the Greater Manchester Ageing Hub and are extremely fortunate that our Chief Executive leads this agenda in GM.
+We've developed an Ageing Well strategy with partners across the council, health services, the third sector and local residents.
+We also work closely with the Greater Manchester (GM) Ageing Hub and are extremely fortunate that our Chief Executive leads this agenda in GM.
+You can find more information on our Ageing Well Strategy for Stockport document (PDF 1.2Mb).

 Our strategy is based on the ambitions that our older residents have voiced: